baijum/service-binding-documentation/docs/exposing-binding-data/olm-descriptors.md

 The X-Descriptor has `urn:alm:descriptor:io.kubernetes:ConfigMap` entry to indicate the path is pointing to a ConfigMap resource.

-## Mount an entry from a ConfigMap/Secret into the binding Secret
+## Extract an entry from a ConfigMap/Secret into the binding Secret

 When you want to extract only a particular entry from a Secret or ConfigMap, the X-Descriptor can update `service.binding` line with a name and `sourceKey`.
 Here is an example: